 Spike didn't look up from the book he was reading.
 "Would you sit down?
 You're giving me a headache."

-"I just don't understand what the hold up is," she complained.
+"I just don't understand what the holdup is."

 "Well, it's not like they're going to tell me, now is it?
 Haven't even got my union card yet."
 He closed the book.
 "Not that this isn't a pleasant surprise, you being down here and all, but what do you want, Buffy?"

-She had thought he'd be happy to see her.
+She'd thought he'd be happy to see her.
 Her mind went back to the last time she'd been down in the basement.
 She could feel her cheeks turning red.
-She had tried to put the memory of the kiss they had shared to rest but she couldn't.
-She looked over at Spike.
+She'd tried to put the memory of the kiss they'd shared to rest but she couldn't.
+She looked over at him.
 His eyes showed only polite interest.
 He seemed to be doing fine not obsessing over what had happened between them.

 "It was too quiet upstairs.
 With the others gone."
 She knew the excuse sounded weak.
 Why had she come down to see him?
 She didn't even like him.